 Summer Ethnographic Field Methods in Oaxaca (Anthropology 520)

 The Center for Latin American Studies invites you to join the Ethnographic Field School in Oaxaca, Mexico!
-Oaxaca, one of the most beautiful areas in Mexico, is home to more than 16 different indigenous groups that make up 48% of the total population.
-Their cultural and linguistic differences have resulted in one of the richest cuisines in the world.
+Oaxaca, one of the most beautiful areas in Mexico, is home to more than 16 different indigenous groups that make up 70% of the total population.
+Their cultural and linguistic differences resulted in the UNESCO recognition of their cuisine as one of the richest in the world.

 Spanish proficiency preferred, but not required.

-For more information, please please visit the SDSU Aztecs Abroad page for this program.
+For more information, please visit the SDSU Aztecs Abroad page for this program.

 For a list of summer abroad scholarships provided by SDSU, please visit the Education Abroad Scholarships website.